What to know about using my A/C with an inverter generator?

 The idea of these small light weight generators is so appealing that they have surged in popularity over the last several years.
 Many companies are making them and they are not all equal in ability.
 These generators are rated for both continuous output and peak output but some are very under rated.

-The Honda eu2000i and Yamaha EF2000iSv2 are the most popular and arguably the industry standard.
-These two generators can easily produce more than their rated power to start and run a rooftop AC unit with EasyStart™.
+The Honda eu2000i is the most popular and arguably the industry standard.
+This generator and the new eu2200i can easily produce more than their continuous rated power to start and run a rooftop AC unit with EasyStart™.

-Be aware that running at lower altitudes again will require the jet change again or you risk high combustion temperatures and burned engine components.
-Honda makes high altitude kits for its generator and some Yamaha dealers can also provide jets for those generators.
+Be aware that running at lower elevations again will require the jet change again or you risk high combustion temperatures and burned engine components.
+Honda makes high elevation kits for its generator and some Yamaha dealers can also provide jets for those generators.